fknives/Android-Tutorial-Test-ShowCase/codekata/viewmodel.instructionset.md

 ```

 ## Conclusion
-That concludes or ViewModel tests.
+That concludes our ViewModel tests.
 As you can see it's not too different from the previous tests, we just needed to add a couple of additional setup and helper classes.
 With this we are able to:
 - Test ViewModels
 - Test LiveData
 - Use TestScheduler for ViewModels
-- How to use Test Extensions
+- Use Test Extensions
-- How to parametrize tests to reduce duplication
+- Parametrize tests to reduce duplication